Lucy was just 10 years old when she first started to realise that her family situation was a bit different to others.

 My mum is sadly no longer here but I am thankful for the time I had with her.
 She taught me a lot and was a wonderful, unique and amazing person who loved nature and gardening and had so much strength and wisdom.

-Thank you Lucy, for sharing your story about growing up with caring responsibilities.
+Thank you Lucy, for sharing ‘Caring for my mum with BPD’ about growing up with caring responsibilities.
 National Carers Week is an opportunity to raise community awareness among all Australians about the diversity of carers and their caring roles.
 Find out more about National Carers Week at their website.